Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: Abstract

 \section{Abstract}

 To meet the demands for ubiquitous communication and temporary edge computing in 6G networks, aerial mobile edge computing (MEC) networks have been envisioned as a new paradigm.
 However, dynamic user requests pose challenges for task assignment strategies.
-Most of the existing research assumes that the strategy is deployed on ground-based stations or UAVs, which will be ineffective in an environment lacking infrastructure and continuous energy supply.
+Most of the existing research assumes that the strategy is deployed on ground base station (GBS) or unmanned aerial vehicle (UAV), which will be ineffective in an environment lacking infrastructure and continuous energy supply.
 Moreover, the resource mutual exclusion problem of dynamic task assignment has not been effectively solved.
 Toward this end, we introduce the digital twin (DT) into the aerial MEC network to study the resource coalition cooperation approach with the generative model (GM), which provides a preliminary coalition structure for the coalition game.
 Specifically, we propose a novel network framework that is composed of an application plane, a physical plane, and a virtual plane.
 After that, the task assignment problem is simplified to convex optimization programming with linear constraints.
 And then, we also propose a resource coalition cooperation approach that is based on a transferable utility (TU) coalition game to obtain an approximate optimal solution.
-Numerical results confirm the effectiveness of our proposed approach in terms of energy consumption and utilization of resources.
+Extensive analysis and numerical results confirm the effectiveness of our proposed approach in terms of energy consumption and utilization of resources.